Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 A brief silence is kept.

-Holy Father, we praise and adore you for your Son, Christ Jesus, our Beautiful Savior, the King of Creation.
-We thank you for his holy life, his innocent suffering and death in our place, and his glorious resurrection that bestows life, forgiveness, health, and salvation on us.
-Though we are your poor unworthy servants, you have made us the sisters and brothers of your beloved Son and heirs of your Kingdom.
+Holy Father, thank you for your Son, Christ Jesus, our Beautiful Savior, the King of Creation.
+Thank you for his holy life, his innocent suffering and death in our place, and his glorious resurrection that grants us life, forgiveness, health, and salvation.
+Though we are your poor unworthy servants, you have made us sisters and brothers of Jesus, and heirs of your Kingdom.
 Blessing and honor, praise and adoration be yours, Holy Father, for the sake of your Son, in the power of your Spirit.

 Lord, in your mercy, please hear our prayer.

-You have made your Son King of creation and head of your holy Church.
-Bind that Church to Christ with cords of love; make it unswerving in faith and bold in witness to him, especially where it endures persecution for his sake; and use it to draw all people to his Cross, there to acclaim him as Lord, King, and Savior.
+You have made your Son King of creation and head of your Church.
+Bind the Church to Christ with cords of love.
+Make it unswerving in faith and bold in witness to him.
+Use it to draw all people to his Cross, there to acclaim him as Lord, King, and Savior.

 Lord, in your mercy, please hear our prayer.

-You have made your persecuted Church a visible sign of the suffering of Christ himself.
+You have made your persecuted Church a visible sign of Jesus’ own passion and death.
 Grant that all who are afflicted for his sake may also, like the sun, moon, and stars, bear witness to the beauty of his holiness and the glory of his love.

 Lord, in your mercy, please hear our prayer.